Law School (TV series)

 Law School is a South Korean television series starring Kim Myung-min, Kim Bum, Ryu Hye-young, and Lee Jung-eun.
 It premiered on JTBC on April 14, 2021 and aired every Wednesday and Thursday at 21:00 KST.
 The episodes are available for streaming on Netflix.

 Synopsis

 Set in Hankuk University Law School, the series tells the story of students and professors who come across an unusual case.

 A professor at a prestigious law school and his students get involved in an unprecedented case.
-It is a drama about the process of prospective lawyers realizing authenticity, law, and justice.
+It is a drama about the process of prospective lawyers understanding authenticity, law, and justice.

-During a supervised mock trial class, a law school professor is found dead at the school, and Professor Yang is arrested as the main suspect.
+During a supervised mock trial class, Professor Seo of the law school is found dead at the school, and Professor Yang is arrested as the main suspect.
 Kang Sol, Han Joon-Hwi, and other students at Hankuk work together to reveal the truth behind Professor Seo's death, and prove Professor Yang's innocence.